phtgraph/temporal_classification/README.md

 ## Contact Network Models and Random Temporal Graphs

-Add your graph classification parameters in the `config.json` file.
+1. Add your graph classification parameters in the `config.json` file.
 Some sample parameters are added, with variable descriptions.
+2. Run the script `run_exp.py`.